limnotrack/AEME/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to build and run one of the models in the ensemble:

 ``` r
 library(AEME)